Meterwhite/AutoPropertyCocoa/README.md

 ## Lazy loading of instance thread safe.
 - You can ignore the next instructions, If you don't access the property while binding the property, or access the property while unbinding the property, or bind the property when unbinding the property.
-- In a large number of `multi-threaded` concurrency, bind - unbind, bind - access property, unbind - access property, has a small probability of generating an error : 'Attempt to use unknown class.'The error occurred when an object was accessed when object_setClass() was not completed.
+- Tests show that in a large number of `multi-threaded` concurrency, bind - unbind, bind - access property, unbind - access property, has a small probability of generating an error : 'Attempt to use unknown class.'The error occurred when an object was accessed when object_setClass() was not completed.
 Although this probability is relatively small, it is still worthy of attention.This project has implemented the hooking of the runtimelock, which is used to achieve thread safety, but this seriously affects the efficiency, so instead of adopting the scheme, the scheme below is used.
 - It is absolutely safe to use the following form in multi-threaded :
 ```objc